Dozodouzo/supybot-git/README.md

     leamas: @test1, @test2, and @test3
 ```

-The settings for each repo is below these.
+Settings for each repo are below these.
 To see available settings:
 ```
     @config list plugins.git.repos.test1
     leamas: branches, channels, commitMessage1, commitMessage2, enableSnarf,
-    groupHeader, name, and url
+    fetchTimeout, groupHeader, name, and url
 ```

 These variables can be manipulated using the @config command in the same way.
 NOTE!
-After modifying the variables using @reload git to make them effective.
+After modifying the variables use `@reload git` to make them effective.

 Commit Messages
 ---------------

-Commit messages are produced from a general format string that you define.
+Commit messages are produced from a general format string that you define in
-in the commitMessage1 and  commitMessage2 configuration item (see above).
+the commitMessage1 and commitMessage2 configuration items (see above).
+They
-They use the following substitution parameters:
+use the following substitution parameters:

     %a       Author name
     %b       Branch being watched